Effective Date of Employment:

 - Maintain good communication and cooperation with staff and parents.

-- Licensed by the state of Minnesota to teach elementary education.
+- Licensed by the state of Minnesota to teach high school english

 - Strong general academic background.